RRoggia/java-reflect/src/main/java/com/rroggia/reflect/oracle/README.md

 This is also the easiest way to obtain the `Class` for a primitive type.

 The `.class` syntax may be used to retrieve a `Class` corresponding to a multi-dimensional `array` of a given type.

+### Class.forName()
+If the fully-qualified name of a class is available, it is possible to get the corresponding `Class` using the static method `Class.forName()`.

+### TYPE Field for Primitive Type Wrappers
+The .class syntax is a more convenient and the preferred way to obtain the Class for a primitive type;

+Each of the primitive types and void has a wrapper class in java.lang that is used for boxing of primitive types to reference types.

+Each wrapper class contains a field named TYPE which is equal to the Class for the primitive type being wrapped.

+### Methods that Return Classes